 “Wilberforce will draw you into its world of adolescent bullying, violence, and longing from the first page of this subtle, remarkably authentic, and vivid reconstruction of time and place.”—Sheila Kohler, author of Cracks and Becoming Jane Eyre

 H. S. Cross was raised in the waspy suburbs of Detroit, attending co-ed day schools, doing children’s theater, sailing, riding bikes, collecting Garfield paraphernalia, and afraid to kiss boys.
-She studied history and literature at Harvard, worked in the theater, taught primary and secondary school, and lives perforce in Brooklyn.
+She studied history and literature at Harvard, worked in the theater, taught primary and secondary school, and lives in Savannah.

 Literary Agent: Alice Tasman, Jean V. Naggar Literary Agency